rhlowe/foundry-release-action/README.md

-# GitHub Action to Create GitHUb Release for Foundry Systems and Modules
+# GitHub Action to Create GitHub Release for Foundry Systems and Modules

 This GitHub Action enables you to create a GitHub Release for a Foundry VTT System or Module by simply updating the 'version.txt' file in your main branch.